afrinnusrat/Php-Mongo-CRUD/README.md

 Installation requirements:
 -------------------------
-In order to run this project php and monogodb must be installed on your system.
+In order to run this project, php and monogodb must be installed on your system.

 Installation: